Rok with a soldier inside a bush taxi, Guinea

 With my legs dangling 600 meters above the canyon’s precipice, I realized that Guinea has something exceptional to offer – the most outstanding hiking in West Africa.

-There are several smaller villages in the valley by the river.
+The valley by the river is home to several smaller villages.
 The inhabitants are mainly engaged in agriculture.
 Due to the difficult accessibility, goods from other environments are very limited.
 It is almost impossible for them to transport crops that could be sold in neighboring villages.

 My main goal was to get a visa for Mali and move on to the countryside.